10 questions about Ons Jabeur – Tunisia, Wimbledon, Pliskova

 When did Jabeur turn professional?

-The runner-up in juniors at Roland-Garros in 2010, Ons Jabeur won the title the following year, a first African champion in 55 years.
+The runner-up in juniors at Roland-Garros in 2010, Ons Jabeur won the title the following year, the first African champion in 55 years.
 She began her professional career in Doha in 2012, where she lost in the first round to Virginie Razzano.
 Jabeur won her first WTA Tour match in 2014 in Oeiras, Portugal, beating local player Maria Joao Koehler.

 What is Jabeur’s best Grand Slam result?